Uncinate fasciculus: Function

 The uncinate fasciculus is a bi-directional pathway between the temporal lobe and frontal lobe; it is traditionally considered to be part of the limbic system.
 It has been proposed that the uncinate fasciculus allows mnemonic representations stored in the temporal lobe to interact with and guide decision making in the frontal lobe.

 Diffusion tensor imaging, a reconstruction model available from a diffusion MRI scan, shows a greater fractional anisotropy on the left side than on the right.
 The difference in this measure of anisotropy has been linked to the left hemispheric specialization for language.
 However, the use of electrical brain stimulation upon it fails to disrupt language, suggesting it might not be involved in language, though it is possible that this disruption failed to happen because it was functionally compensated by alternative pathways.

 The uncinate fasciculus appears to have a role in some, but not all, types of learning and memory.
 Reversal learning, in which a stimulus-reward association is learned over many trials, then reversed such that the initial stimulus is no longer is associated with a reward, is associated with individual variation in the uncinate fasciculus.
 In addition, the ability to learn associations through trial and error, such as the pairing of a name with a face, correlates with uncinate fasciculus microstructure.
 This relates to early work showing that surgical damage to the uncinate fasciculus is reliably associated with deficits in proper name retrieval.
+The uncinate fasciculus is also thought to be involved in retrieving the meaning of words from memory.